icecube/FIRESONG/paper/paper.md

 The identification of the main sources of the diffuse flux remains an open research topic.

-# Summary
+# Statement of Need

-Summary FIRESONG

-Code is tailored for muon neutrinos, but can trivially be adapted by a user to include all flavors.
+``FIRESONG`` is a python package  to be used by researchers interested in simulating populations of neutrino sources in the universe and to put these simulations in the context of IceCube's observation of a diffuse neutrino flux.
+The calculations needed to conduct these simulations are well established but also cumbersome and error prone.
+Indeed several authors have similar (usually private) code. ``FIRESONG`` provides a publicly mantained framework for these simulations.  ``FIRESONG`` depends on the ``cosmolopy`` package [@cosmolopy] for cosmological calculations. ``FIRESONG`` depends on ``numpy`` [@numpy] and ``scipy`` [@scipy]. ``FIRESONG`` has already been used on scientific publication by several observatories of neutrinos or gamma rays:
+IceCube [@RenePaper], HAWC and IceCube [@HugoPaper], HAWC [@hawcICRC17] and CTA[ @ctaICRC19].
+Though originally concieved as a stand along project, maintanance of ``FIRESONG`` is currently provided by IceCube collaboration members.

 # Usage

-Give a brief description on how to use Firesong.
+Give a brief description on how to use Firesong.py, Legend.py and FluxPDF.py.

-# Statement of Need

-Why do we need this

 # Acknowledgements

-We acknowledge: Markus Ahlers (he gave Ignacio the idea, though probably he has forgotten), Konstancja Satalecka, George Japaridze and the IceCube collaboration.
+We acknowldge comments, support and ideas by:  Markus Ahlers, Konstancja Satalecka, George Japaridze and the IceCube collaboration.
-Note, we should consult these people!
-IT acknowledges grant Blah.

-#References
+CFT, ML, AP and IT acknowledge support by NSF grant PHY-1913607.

+# References